Tourism in Uzbekistan: Religious tourism

 Uzbekistan is a country with predominantly Islamic roots.
 More than 160 Muslim sacred relics are located in the country.

 Uzbekistan has numerous sites of significant importance to Islam, including the Mausoleum of Sheikh Zaynudin Bobo, Sheihantaur, the Mausoleum of Zangiata in Tashkent, the Bahauddin Complex in Bukhara, the Bayan-Quli Khan Mausoleum, Saif ed-Din Bokharzi Mausoleum, and many other Sufism-related monuments.
+In March 2026, the Center for Islamic Civilization was opened in Tashkent, with the Samarkand Codex of the Quran of Uthman as its centerpiece.